miachm/SODS/README.md

 So, i decided create my own library from scratch.
 Everything is possible!

 # What is the current state?
-It's not ready for usage.
+It's not ready yet.
 Contributions are welcome!